-This proxy/confidential ESOP voting instruction card is solicited jointly by the Board of Directors of Chemed Corporation and the Trustee of the Chemed ESOP pursuant to a separate Notice of Annual Meeting and Proxy Statement, receipt of which is hereby acknowledged.
+This proxy/confidential ESOP and Plan voting instruction card is solicited jointly by the Board of Directors of Roto-Rooter, Inc., and the Trustees of the ESOP and Plan, pursuant to a separate Notice of Annual Meeting and Proxy Statement, receipt of which is hereby acknowledged.

-The Company's proxy tabulator, Wells Fargo Bank Minnesota, N. A., will report separately to the Company and to the Trustee as to proxies received and voting instructions provided.
-Individual ESOP voting instructions will be kept confidential by the proxy tabulator and not provided to the Company.
+The Company's proxy tabulator, Wells Fargo Bank, N. A., will report separately to the Company and to each Trustee as to proxies received and voting instructions provided.
+Individual ESOP and Plan voting instructions will be kept confidential by the proxy tabulator and not provided to the Company.

-PLEASE MARK, SIGN, DATE AND RETURN THIS CARD PROMPTLY USING THE ENCLOSED ENVELOPE.
+PLEASE MARK, SIGN, DATE AND RETURN THIS CARD PROMPTLY USING THE ENCLOSED ENVELOPE, OR VOTE BY TELEPHONE OR INTERNET.